 14. Offer recognition

 The fact that culture is hard to define does not mean you should not try to define it.
-According to George Michalson, Vice President of Solutions for Sphere Software, simple things go a long way toward bridging cultural differences.
-Michalson recommends that software development managers pay attention to simple things such as religious holidays and seek opportunities to expand the local team’s awareness of the remote team’s culture.
+According to George Michelson, Vice President of Solutions for Sphere Software, simple things go a long way toward bridging cultural differences.
+Michelson recommends that software development managers pay attention to simple things such as religious holidays and seek opportunities to expand the local team’s awareness of the remote team’s culture.

 15. Show appreciation